nadia16-tan/Java-full-course/src/main/java/module03/README.md

 ### Edge Cases:

-* Correct password on first try
+* Success on first attempt
-* More than 3 attempts provided
+* More than 3 inputs provided (only first 3 count)
-* No successful attempt
+* No correct password found

 ---